Give us your feedback

 Sussex Experience Survey

-We regularly ask patients and carers if they would recommend the service they receive to friends and family via our Sussex Experience Survey (previously known as the Friends and Family Test).
+We regularly ask patients and carers if they would recommend the service they receive to friends and family via our Sussex Experience Survey.

 We display 'you said we did' boards across our services to show what we are doing in response to what people tell us.
 Our People Participation team also use this feedback to support participation activity across our teams and services.